Rood screen: Symbolic significance

 Moreover, while Sunday Masses were very important, there were also weekday services which were celebrated at secondary altars in front of the screen (such as the "Jesus altar", erected for the worship of the Holy Name, a popular devotion in mediaeval times) which thus became the backdrop to the celebration of the Mass.
 The Rood itself provided a focus for worship according to the medieval Use of Sarum, most especially in Holy Week, when worship was highly elaborate.
 During Lent the Rood was veiled; on Palm Sunday it was revealed before the procession of palms and the congregation knelt before it.
 The whole Passion story would then be read from the Rood loft, at the foot of the crucifix by three priests.
-In the 1400s the rood screen in Dovercourt, UK, became a shrine when it gained a reputation for speaking.
+In the 1400s the rood screen in Dovercourt, became a shrine when it gained a reputation for speaking.